dphengsiaroun/logistic/README.md

 It is written with AngularJS, Webpack, Karma, Protractor, Istanbul for the front-end.
 For the back-end, PHP, MySQL and Apache are used.

+# Prerequisites

+1. Install XAMPP (https://www.apachefriends.org/fr/index.html).
+XAMPP is a PHP, MySQL, Apache stack.
+2. Install Composer (https://getcomposer.org/).
+For info: Composer is used to install php dependancies as npm does.

 # Installation

 ## Clone the project